zhezhangsh/PAClindrome/README.md

 R CMD INSTALL PAClindrome
 ```

-# Quick start
+# Run the pipeline

-The only input to PAClindrome is a .fasta file of PacBio subreads from one or multiple full reads.
-Format of subread name must follow the PacBio convention ***{movieName}/{holeNumber}/{qStart}_{qEnd}***, such as ***m54215_191216_174243/4260227/0_12388***.
-An example of the input file can be found at [example/subread-ex.fasta](example/subread-ex.fasta)
+The only input to PAClindrome is a fasta file of PacBio subreads from one or multiple full reads.
+Format of subread name (the header line) must follow the PacBio convention ***>{movieName}/{holeNumber}/{qStart}_{qEnd}***, such as ***>m54215_191216_174243/4260227/0_12388***.
+An example input file can be found at [example/subread-ex.fasta](example/subread-ex.fasta), which can be used as a test input file for the pipeline.

-To test PAClindrome, locate and edit the [example/run-palindrome-template.sh](example/run-palindrome-template.sh) file to specify input data, output directory, and locations where the required programs were installed.
+First, copy the config file [script/config.txt](script/config.txt) to a location of your choice and edit it to specify the paths of the cloned repo, the fasta file, the directory for output files, and the required programs.

 ```
-# Lines to edit in the example/run-palindrome-template.sh template file
+# Lines to edit in the config file
 paclindrome=[path-to-paclindrome-local clone]

 r=[path-to-Rscript]